kbairak/outbox/README.md

 - Use msgpack (optionally) to reduce size
 - Dependency injection on listen
 - Don't retry immediately, implement a backoff strategy
-- Turn setup sync, rmq connection can be lazily created using an async private method
 - Pass `routing_key` to listener function by argument name, not type